turrnut/SIMAS/DOCS.md

         * OPERAND 4: the name of the variable that you want to store the value in.
     * `list show`
         * print out the entire list to the standard output
+    * `list len`
+        * get the length of a list
+        * OPERAND 3: the name of the variable to which the value of the length is assigned
     * `list dump`
         * writes a list to a file
         * OPERAND 3: file name